GPA

 Tokyo's network is among the world's largest.
 Operators, surface and basement levels, long transfers under identical tile — commuters often forget which exit they used.

 The game turns mild real-world disorientation into fatal penalty for one missed anomaly.
-Locals think "that could happen."
+For many Japanese players, that can feel uncomfortably plausible.

 Major hubs with three or four underground floors mirror horror's "stairs into elsewhere."
 Exit 0 reset feels like seeing the up escalator but never reaching the surface.